Web GIS: Public health

+Public Participation

+Web GIS applications are also used in public participation and community engagement initiatives, allowing citizens to contribute feedback and local knowledge through map-based platforms and surveys.
+Such approaches are often described as Public Participation GIS (PPGIS).

 Web Services

 Web GIS has numerous functions, which can be divided into categories of Geospatial web services, including web feature services, web processing services, and web mapping services.
 Geospatial web services are distinct software packages available on the World Wide Web that can be employed to perform a function with spatial data.